rosensilva/ballerina-samples/bellerinaDataBackedApiSample/README.md

 DATABASE_PASSWORD = password
 DATABASE_NAME = RECORDS
 ```
-First you need to replace `localhost`, `3306`, `username`, `password` the respective MySQL database connection properties in the `ballerina.conf` file.
+First, you need to replace `localhost`, `3306`, `username`, `password` the respective MySQL database connection properties in the `ballerina.conf` file.
 You can keep the DATABASE_NAME as it is if you don't want to change the name explicitly.

 ### Develop the Ballerina web service
-Ballerina language have built-in support for writting web services.
+Ballerina language has built-in support for writing web services.
 The `service` keyword in ballerina simply defines a web service.
-Inside the service block we can have all the required resources.
+Inside the service block, we can have all the required resources.
 You can define a resource using `resource` keyword in Ballerina.
 We can implement the business logic inside a resource block using Ballerina language syntaxes.
-The following ballerina code is the skelliton code of the service with resources to add new employee and retrieve emoloyee data.
+The following ballerina code is the skeleton code of the service with resources to add a new employee and retrieve employee data.

 ```ballerina
 package employeeService;